 Mutual funds can have a varying number of holdings, from less than one hundred to several thousand.
 We calculate the total number of flagged holdings in the fund, and the total amount and percentage of the fund’s assets that are invested in those companies.

-Based on what companies a fund owns, it can earn a gun grade.
+Based on what companies a fund owns, it is assigned one of five civilian firearm grades.

 If a fund has direct stock investments in gun manufacturers or major gun retailers, you'll see a chart like this, showing the overall exposure.